skedgo/TGCardViewController/README.md

     - [x] Cards typically have scrolling content: when scrolling down the card's header stays at the top and a  bit of the map still keeps peaking through at the top.
 	- [x] When scrolling down show a thin separator line between the card's scrolling content and the card's header (!18)
 	- [x] When scrolling to the top and keeping to scroll, start dragging card (!12)
-- Sticky bar at the top
-	- [x] Set content rather than just showing (!1)
-	- [x] Cross-fade content if it was showing already and there’s new content (!1)
-	- [x] Fix bug: expand card => toggle sticky => card should move down not keep top fixed

 Styles: